Expressway S86 (Poland): Bus lanes

 In 2022, Kazimierz Karolczak, the chairman of the Metropolis GZM board, suggested creation of bus lanes on S86.
 Earlier, in 2018, the same concept was proposed by Arkadiusz Chęciński, president of Sosnowiec.
 The idea was rejected by GDDKiA as impossible for realization, mostly because of the road's capacity, "bottleneck" on junction with road 79 and the expressway status.

 Bicycle routes and bicycle highways

 Katowice do not have a consistent, uniform connection with Sosnowiec by bike paths and the system of planned bike ways do not guarantee the fastest connection of the cities.
 In 2016, a concept of building fast bike way from Sosnowiec to Katowice on the former route of sand railway emerged.
-In 2019, thanks to Metropolis GZM, the concept took on the actual shape of velostrada, with the route parallel to S86 as an alternative connection that allows to travel by bicycle in 25–30 minutes, and by electric bicycle and motorized scooter even in 20 minutes.
+In 2019, thanks to Metropolis GZM, the concept took on the actual shape of velostrada, with the route parallel to S86 as an alternative connection that allows to travel by bicycle in 25–30 minutes, and by electric bicycle and e-scooter even in 20 minutes.